craigpmc/nexmo-developer/LANDING_PAGE_GUIDE.md

 ```

-As mentioned, you can also specify the shape of the list bullet with the `bullet_shape` parameter:
+As mentioned, you can also specify the shape of the bullet symbol with the `bullet_shape` parameter:

 ```yaml